top of page

 WHISTLEBLOWER PROTECTION

 Employers often feel they can operate with impunity when violating laws and regulations because they believe their conduct will never be uncovered.
 Whistleblowers are employees that discover that their employer is engaging in unlawful conduct and report it to the proper authorities.
-If you discover that your employer has engaged in unlawful conduct and need help determining your next steps, contact us to discuss your options.
-Case evaluations are always free.

 class